jupyterlab/benchmarks/docs/source/fixes/index.md

 ## Strategy 4: DOM Optimization

-DOM optimization backed by libraries or new browser features can be considered.
+DOM optimization backed by libraries (fast dom...) or new browser features (content visibility...) can be considered.

 ### Shadow DOM